 JUSTICE ANDREW ADAMS III

-Chief Justice Adams is a citizen of the Muscogee (Creek) Nation of Oklahoma and is a member of the Tallahassee Wvkokaye Ceremonial Grounds.
-He was nominated and confirmed to the Muscogee (Creek) Nation Supreme Court in January 2012 and served as Vice-Chief Justice during the 2013 term.
-His term as Chief Justice began on January 1, 2014.
+Justice Adams is a citizen of the Muscogee (Creek) Nation of Oklahoma and is a member of the Tallahassee Wvkokaye Ceremonial Grounds.
+He was nominated and confirmed to the Muscogee (Creek) Nation Supreme Court in January 2012 and served as Chief Justice during the 2014, 2015 and 2016 terms and Vice-Chief Justice during the 2013 term.